System Image Recovery vs. System Restore in Windows 11/10/8/7 - Qiling

 System Restore's pros and cons:

-From the above discussion, we know that System Image Recovery and System Restore are two protective ways to create backups for a stable Windows system.
-If you want to create an identical copy of your hard drive, System Image Recovery is for you.
-If you only want to revert back to a previous point in time without affecting your personal files, System Restore is your choice.
-No matter which system recovery method you choose, enabling system protection and creating regular backups are always the best way to protect your computer from data loss.
+System Image Recovery and System Restore are two protective measures for a stable Windows system.
+System Image Recovery creates an identical copy of your hard drive, while System Restore reverts back to a previous point in time without affecting personal files.
+Enabling system protection and creating regular backups are the best ways to protect your computer from data loss, regardless of which system recovery method you choose.

 Guide: How to Setup Backups for System Image Recovery

-As mentioned, a system image is required to perform system image recovery so you must ensure that you've created one or many.
-To make a system image backup, you can use a hard disk, external hard drive, a CD/DVD disc and a network drive to save the backup file.
-Here's how to access the Windows 10 system image recovery tool to set up a system backup.
+To create a system image backup, you need to ensure that you have created a system image, which is a backup of your entire system.
+This can be done by using a hard disk, external hard drive, CD/DVD disc, or network drive to save the backup file.
+You can access the Windows 10 system image recovery tool to set up a system backup.

 Step 1.
-Open Control Panel, locate the Windows Backup and Restore (Windows 7) option and click to open it.
+To access the Windows Backup and Restore (Windows 7) feature, open the Control Panel, navigate to the Windows Backup and Restore (Windows 7) option, and click on it to open it.

 Step 2.
 On the left side menu, click "Create a system image".